 Anything you post on social media can be used as evidence in matters like alimony, child support, and child custody.
 For example, if you tell the court you don’t have sufficient income to pay child and spousal support but constantly post pictures of yourself doing lavish things in designer clothes, your ex may present this as evidence that you can pay.
 If you want full custody of your child but post pictures of yourself partying with your friends every night, this will likely be used against you.

 Be Mindful of What You Are Posting Online

 There may be specific factors in your case that affect what you should be posting online, but there are some tips everyone can follow regarding social media use during family law cases:

 - Don’t post yourself spending money recklessly – Fight the urge to make it rain.
-Thus, don’t post a picture of your withdrawal from the ATM.
+Don’t post a picture of your withdrawal from the ATM.
 Your ex (and everyone else, for that matter) doesn’t need to know about all of your financial decisions.

 - Wait to post pictures with a new partner – This could invite harassment from your ex, and affect your custody case if your new partner is a bad influence.
-Thus, you should wait until all your family law cases are completed before going public with a new relationship.
+You should wait until all your family law cases are completed before going public with a new relationship.